zbra-dev/ZBRA.Impress/README.md

 Useful classes for .NET everyday projects.

 # Description
-ZBRA Impress is a C# written library that aims to improve the programmer's experience when coding .NET aplications.
+ZBRA Impress is a C# written library that aims to improve the programmer's experience when coding .NET applications.
 The goal is to make it a simpler, more fluent and fun experience.
-This is done by means of removing bloiler plate code by introducing more powerful astractions.
+This is done by means of removing bloilerplate code by introducing more powerful asbtractions.
 As a simple example you can do this :

 	var dictionary = new Dictionary<int, int> (); // loaded with month to number of days in month